Cincinnati State Technical and Community College is a public, two-year college under the authority of the Ohio Department of Higher Education.

 Cincinnati State is governed by a nine-member Board of Trustees; all are community leaders appointed by the Governor of the State of Ohio.

 Dr. Monica J. Posey serves as president of the College.
-Other College leaders are the provost, the vice president for college administration, the vice president for enrollment and student development, the vice president for finance and treasurer, the vice president for workforce development, and a dean for each academic division.
+Other College leaders are the provost, the vice president for college administration, the vice president for finance and treasurer, the vice president for workforce development, and a dean for each academic division.

-View Cincinnati State's Community College Profile, compiled by the Ohio Department of Higher Education (formerly the Ohio Board of Regents).
+View Cincinnati State's Community College Profile, compiled by the Ohio Department of Higher Education.

 International students attending Cincinnati State represent more than 100 countries.